Texts in Conversation

 Pseudepigrapha

-1 The book of the words of righteousness, and of the reprimand of the eternal Watchers in accordance with the command of the Holy Great One in that vision.
-2 I saw in my sleep what I will now say with a tongue of flesh and with the breath of my mouth: which the Great One has given to men to converse therewith and understand with the heart.
-3 As He has created and given ⌈⌈to man the power of understanding the word of wisdom, so hath He created me also and given⌉⌉ me the power of reprimanding the Watchers, the children of heaven.
-4 I wrote out your petition, and in my vision it appeared thus, that your petition will not be granted unto you ⌈⌈throughout all the days of eternity, and that judgement has been finally passed upon you: yea (your petition) will not be granted unto you⌉⌉.
+2 I saw in my sleep what I will now speak with a tongue of flesh and with the breath of my mouth: which the Great One has granted to men to converse with and understand with the heart.
+3 As He has created and granted to man the power of understanding the word of wisdom, so has He created me also and given me the power of reprimanding the Watchers, the children of heaven.
+4 I wrote out your petition, and in my vision, it was clear that your petition will not be granted throughout all the days of eternity, and that judgment has been finally passed upon you; your petition will not be granted.

 1 Corinthians 6:3